COVID-19 pandemic in Asturias: Culture and sports

 The Asturian derby, the football match between Real Sporting de Gijón and Real Oviedo that was to be played on 29 March at El Molinón stadium, Gijón, was suspended.
 On 9 May, Real Oviedo players came back to practice 57 days after. while Real Sporting, would come back on two days later.

 After the declaration of the state of alarm on 13 March, the main Asturian museums closed their doors, however, on May 22 the government of Asturias decided to reopen the Archaeological Museum, the Jurassic Museum (MUJA), the Tito Bustillo Cave, the Prehistory Park and the Asturian Pre-Romanesque Reception and Interpretation Center, while the rest of the museums will remain closed until the safety of visitors and workers can be guaranteed.
 The Museum of Fine Arts had reopened a day earlier, on May 21.

-On 25 May, the 84th International Descent of the River Sella was suspended.
+On 25 May, the 84th International Sella River Descent was suspended.
 This was the first time that it was cancelled since 1943, when it was suspended for seven years as a result of the Spanish Civil War.
 Two days later, Gijón City Hall announced the suspension of the International Show Jumping event, initially due to be held in late August.
 On 29 May, the town hall of Gijón suspended the bullfighting festival to be held in August at El Bibio bullring.
 Also due to the pandemic, Oviedo had to cancel all the events that were going to be performed at the local theatres until September.

 In addition, all festivities planned for summer 2020 were suspended by the town halls, including the Xiringüelu in Pravia, one of the most popular parties in Asturias, with around 40,000 attendees every year.

 On 2 June, although the football league would resume behind closed doors, Real Oviedo requested to play its home games with crowds in attendance at their home stadium.
 However, this request was rejected by the National Sports Council.